A flywheel is one of the oldest and most common mechanical devices in

 instrumental in introducing and popularizing the terms “cultural

-heritage tourism”, “digital economy”, and “creative economy” in Vermont.
+heritage tourism”, “climate economy”, “digital economy”, and “creative economy” in Vermont.

 I live near Montpelier with my wife Sandy.
-Our son Dan now lives and works in
+Our son lives and works in

-Washington, DC and our daughter Rachel is working in Beijing.
+Brooklyn, NY and our daughter is currently working in Beijing.
 I continue to learn a lot from them about the importance of clear communication.

 I’m happy to furnish a complete resume on request.
 A client list